Get ready to transfer to IU Bloomington

 You need to submit the following materials to apply for admission:

 - The application.
-Transfer applicants may apply using any one of the application platforms listed below.
+Transfer applicants apply using the Apply IU Application

 - A brief essay.
 As part of your application, regardless of which platform you choose, you will need to submit the IU-specific essay.
 In 200–400 words, you’ll be asked to describe your academic and career plans and any special interest (for example, undergraduate research, academic interests, leadership opportunities, etc.) that you are eager to pursue as an undergraduate at Indiana University.
 Also, if you encountered any unusual circumstances, challenges, or obstacles in pursuit of your education, you may share those experiences and how you overcame them.